sdelcore/mem/mem/README.md

 ## 🔒 Security & Privacy

 - All processing happens locally (no cloud APIs)
-- Whisper models run on-device
+- STTD transcription runs on your network
 - Database can be encrypted at filesystem level
 - No authentication in current version (see [Operations Guide](docs/OPERATIONS.md) for adding it)